Adapted from the CDC’s Website

 How does COVID-19 spread?

-The virus spreads from person to person.
+The virus mainly spreads from person to person.
 Infected people may not show symptoms but can also spread the virus to others.
 According to the CDC, the virus appears to spread:

 - Between people who are in close contact with one another (within about 6 feet).

-- Droplets from people with COVID-19 who cough, sneeze, sing, talk, or breathe may cause infection if they land in the mouth or nose of people nearby, or possibly be inhaled into the lungs.
+- Droplets from people with COVID-19 who cough, sneeze, sing, talk, or breathe may cause infection if they land in the eyes, mouth or nose of people nearby, or are inhaled into the lungs.